 There are two common issues:

-Both stem from lack of structured bookkeeping.
+Both problems come from lack of structured bookkeeping.
+A clean monthly process helps you avoid both.

 To stay in control, personal trainers should: